Skip to Main Content

 Wild animals come in all shapes and sizes, as does the damage they can cause.
 The potential damage animals could cause to your home is largely dependent on where you live.
 For example, if you live in the southern part of the U.S., where the climate is more mild, you may have to be more aware of termites, but if you have a vacation home in a rural mountainous area, bears may be top of mind.
 Below we have a list of some common types of animal damage and how you may be able to prevent it.

 • Squirrels: Although squirrels are small, their chewing and nesting may cause damage to your wood, shingles, wiring, plastic and insulation.
 Checking your home regularly and investigating any strange noises may help prevent squirrel damage, especially if you see them around your property frequently.
+Homeowners insurance does not cover squirrel damage, despite how common it is, because it’s considered preventable.

 • Rodents: Mice and rats typically leave behind droppings to indicate their presence.
 You may be able to handle a rodent infestation yourself, but if the problem is severe, a professional service may be required.
+Home services website Angi puts the average cost of rat extermination at $393, but it could exceed $600 if you have a larger home and/or rodent problem.

 • Large wild animals: As large animals like deer and bears are more noticeable, the damage they cause is typically less gradual than damage from an insect or rodent infestation.
-For this reason, large animal damage, like broken fences, windows or siding, may be covered by your insurance company.
+For this reason, large animal damage like broken fences, windows or siding may be covered by your insurance company.
 If you live in a more rural area where large wild animals are a concern, you may want to speak with your insurer to learn what damage is and isn’t covered.

 How insects might damage your home

 • Bedbugs: Although they do not pose a severe threat to the structure of your home, bedbugs can wreak havoc on your personal belongings.
 An infestation of bedbugs is generally considered a maintenance issue, with heat treatment being one of the few ways to get rid of them.
 You may be able to prevent the spread of bedbugs in your home by thoroughly washing any linens, furniture or other fabric items before bringing them into your home.
+For professional remediation, a heavy infestation could cost up to $400 per bedroom.

 • Termites: Termites cause billions of dollars in structural damage in the U.S. each year.
 Fortunately, being vigilant and taking some preventative measures may help you avoid a termite infestation.
 Maintaining good drainage on your property, keeping wood piles and debris away from your home, fixing leaks promptly and clearing shrubs and plants away from the side of your home may all help prevent termite damage in your home.